Rose, Garcia lead Masters as Spieth lurks

 "I took advantage and the last two birdies put the cherry on the cake.
 It was a reward for staying patient on the front nine."

-Garcia played a flawless back nine including two birdies to card a 70 while world number eight Fowler, like the Spaniard bidding for his first major title, signed for a 71.
+Garcia, 37, played a bogey-free back nine featuring two birdies to card a 70 while world number eight Fowler, like the Spaniard bidding for his first major title, signed for a 71.

+He was helped by a break at the par-five 13th, where his second-shot approach landed short and looked headed for a splash in Rae's Creek before coming to rest just above the hazard.
+An excellent chip from there led to a birdie for Garcia.

+"It was nice," Garcia said.
+"It was hard but it was fun to play well again, to go through a Saturday at the Masters with a chance at winning and to be up there going into tomorrow."

 Spieth put himself in position to continue his extraordinary record at the Masters, which he won in 2015 and finished tied second in 2014 and 2016.